jorufo/CALF_Python/README.md

 verbose | True to print activity at each iteration to console.
 Defaults to False. | *bool*
 #### **returns**

-A dictionary composed of the following results from CALF : key | description/value
+A dictionary composed of the following results from CALF:

+key | description/value
 --- | -----------
 multiple | The markers chosen and the number of times they were selected per iteration.